Unbalanced oil and vinegar scheme: Problems and advantages

-A primary advantage is that the mathematical problem to be solved in the algorithm is quantum-resistant.
-When a quantum computer is built that can factor large composite numbers using Shor's Algorithm, this will break commercial signature schemes like RSA or ElGamal that rely upon the discrete logarithm problem being unsolvable.
+A primary advantage is that the mathematical problem to be solved in the algorithm is believed to be quantum-resistant.
+If ever a quantum computer is built that can factor large composite numbers using Shor's Algorithm, this will break commercial signature schemes like RSA or ElGamal that rely upon the discrete logarithm problem being unsolvable.
 UOV may remain secure because no algorithm is known to give quantum computers a great advantage in solving multivariate systems of equations.

 The second advantage is that the operations used in the equations are relatively simple.
 Signatures get created and validated only with addition and multiplication of "small" values, making this signature viable for low-resource hardware as found in smart cards.

 A disadvantage is that UOV uses very long key-lengths, with the public key involving the entire system of $m$ equations, which can require several hundred kilobytes.
 UOV has not been used widely.
 While several attack methods are already known, more may appear if UOV becomes widely used.
 UOV is not yet ready for commercial use because its security requires more investigation.

 The Rainbow cryptosystem is based on UOV and is one of three finalists in the NIST competition for a post-quantum digital signature standard, though significant concerns have recently been brought to light regarding its security as proposed in the NIST competition.
 A new MinRank attack against Rainbow was discovered, which reduces the security of the proposed Rainbow instantiation to a level below the requirements set out by NIST.
 Beullens discovered a new attack in 2022, which recovers the private key for the Rainbow L1 parameterset in a weekend.
 UOV itself is not affected by this attack.